-47 Best Third-Person Games You Can't Afford To MISS - Gameranx
+51 Best Third-Person Games You Can’t Afford to Miss - Gameranx

 Platform: PC, PS4, PS5

-Detroit: Become Human follows three androids as they travel through the city of Detroit.
-The game is based on game developers Quantic Dream’s 2012 technology demonstration titles Kara.
-Detroit: Become Human allows fans to choose from several playable characters who can die as the story continues without them.
-As a result, the story is strongly influenced by players’ decisions.
+Detroit: Become Human follows three androids as they face their impending personhood in the futuristic city of Detroit.
+The game is based on game developers Quantic Dream’s 2012 technology demonstration titled Kara.
+Detroit: Become Human allows fans to choose from several playable characters who can die if the wrong decisions are made, and tells a powerful story that will stay with you long after the credits roll.
 This third-person game is available exclusively on PlayStation consoles and PC.

 #30 Bloodborne